ibm-cloud-docs/satellite/getting-started.md

 {: #sat-prereqs}

-1. You must have at least 3 compute hosts in your own infrastructure environment that meet certain requirements, such as RHEL 7 packages and the ability to log in to the host machines and run a script.
+1. For demonstration. purposes, you must have at least 3 hosts that reside in your on-premises data center, at other cloud providers, or in edge networks.
+All hosts must meet the [minimum hardware requirements](/docs/satellite?topic=satellite-host-reqs), such as RHEL 7 packages and must be configured with at least 4 CPUs and 16 GB of memory.

-   *  All hosts must meet the [minimum hardware requirements](/docs/satellite?topic=satellite-host-reqs).
-   *  Depending on the provider, your hosts also might have [provider-specific requirements](/docs/satellite?topic=satellite-providers).
-   *  3 hosts at a minimum are needed for the location control plane, for demonstration purposes.
+   Want to add hosts from other cloud providers?
+Find detailed steps for how to configure hosts in [Amazon Web Services (AWS)](/docs/satellite?topic=satellite-aws), [Google Cloud Platform (GCP)](/docs/satellite?topic=satellite-gcp), and [Microsoft Azure](/docs/satellite?topic=satellite-azure) to make them available in {{site.data.keyword.satelliteshort}}.
+   {: tip}

    <p class="important">A demonstration location can run only a few resources, such as one or two small clusters.
-If you want to continue to use the location, add more hosts to the location control plane in multiples of 3, such as 6, 9, or 12 hosts.<br><br>If your hosts cannot meet these host and provider requirements, you cannot attach the hosts to {{site.data.keyword.satellitelong_notm}}. {{site.data.keyword.satelliteshort}} beta requirements are subject to change.</p>
+If you want to continue to use the location, add more hosts to the location control plane in multiples of 3, such as 6, 9, or 12 hosts.<br><br>{{site.data.keyword.satelliteshort}} beta requirements are subject to change.</p>

 2. You must be the {{site.data.keyword.cloud_notm}} account owner, or have the [administrator permissions](/docs/satellite?topic=satellite-iam#iam-roles-clusters) to the required {{site.data.keyword.cloud_notm}} services in {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).